Nazaninf24/Algorithmes-js/README.md

 - The second algorithmes projects are in `projet2_algos` folder.
 Proceed the same way to run tests with the `numbers.txt` file :

-  - $ node ex1.js numbers.txt
+  - $ node ex1.js numbers.txt `10`
-  (change the numbers or names of exos files .js to test them all)
+  (change the names of exos files .js to test them all) (You can also insert the required number at the end of it to test)

  Enjoy